Call for Entries

 Eligibility and Rules:

 No media restrictions.
 Open to all artists and designers in the U.S. and Canada.
-Each entry must demonstrate the artist’s/designer’s personal interpretation of the theme “breakfast” whether that be in the form of a functional piece or sculpture or design concept model or drawing.
+Each entry must demonstrate the artist’s/designer’s personal interpretation of the theme Entomophagous Dining (Eating Insects) whether that be in the form of a functional piece or sculpture or design concept model or drawing.
 Work should be no larger than 18” in all directions (except in the case of design drawings).
 Entries will be juried on creativity/innovation and artistic merit/aesthetics.
-If an entry is a functional piece, then one of the images must include actual breakfast food in or on the work.
-No wall pieces will be accepted except in the case of accepted design drawings, which must arrive drymounted and ready for installation and should not exceed 18” x 24.”
+If an entry is a functional piece, then it is strongly suggested that one of the images include actual insects in or on the work.
+No wall pieces will be accepted except in the case of accepted design drawings, which must arrive dry-mounted and ready for installation and should not exceed 18” x 24.”
 All work must have been completed in the last two years.
 Work submitted may not include perishable materials.
 Please include the dimensions of the work, as well as materials, along with a brief biography and artist’s/designer’s statement about this particular work.
-The work does not need to be for sale; however, the the International Museum of Dinnerware Design will retain a 30% commission on any work sold during exhibition.
+The work does not need to be for sale; however, the International Museum of Dinnerware Design will retain a 30% commission on any work sold during exhibition.

 Application deadline and fees:

 Application forms (which include information such as artist/designer name, contact information, description of the work, materials, dimensions, and whether it’s for sale) can be submitted via mail or scanned into an email.
 Get Entry Form.
 Submit with (a) high resolution digital image(s) (via email) and include information about each image.
 Also include an artist’s/designer’s statement and brief biography.
-Artists/designers will be notified of acceptance of work by February 15, 2021.
-Accepted work must be received no later than March 1, 2021.
-Design drawings accepted into the exhibition must be received drymounted on foam core ready for installation.
+Deadline for submission 12 a.m.
+January 31, 2023 EST. Artists/designers will be notified of acceptance of work by February 8, 2023.
+Accepted work must be received no later than March 1, 2023.
+Design drawings accepted into the exhibition must be received dry-mounted on foam core ready for installation.